-A record of all subject access requests shall be kept by the Governance and Compliance Officer on the Judicium system.
+A record of all subject access requests shall be kept by the lead in each setting for Data Protection.
 The record shall include the date the SAR was received, the name of the requester, what data the Trust sent to the requester and the date of the response.

-Appendix 2 Subject Access Request Form
+Appendix 1 - Subject Access Request Form

 The Data Protection Act 2018 provides you, the data subject, with a right to receive a copy of the data/information we hold about you or to authorise someone to act on your behalf.
-Please complete this form if you wish to make a request for your data and send it to Craig Stilwell, Data Protection Office, Judicium Consulting Ltd, c/o Aspire Schools Trust, Main Road, Welbourn, Lincs LN5 0PA or electronically by email to dpo@aspireschoolstrust.org.
+Please complete this form if you wish to make a request for your data.
 Your request will normally be processed within one calendar month upon receipt of a fully completed form and proof of identity.